thoughtbot/parity/README.md

     production tail
     staging tail

+Use [redis-cli][2] with your RedisToGo addon:

+    production redis-cli
+    staging redis-cli

 The scripts also pass through, so you can do anything with them that you can do with `heroku ______ --remote staging` or `heroku ______ --remote production`: